The Leader of The Pack

 Your dog doesn't need you to be pack leader.
 They need you to be a teacher.
 Dogs learn through consequences - behaviour that's reinforced increases, behaviour that's not reinforced decreases.
 You don't need dominance, you need clarity.

-Clear communication - teach them what you want, not just punish what you don't want.
-Want them to stop jumping?
-Teach an incompatible behaviour like sit-for-attention.
-Want them to stop pulling?
-Teach loose-lead walking.
+Clear communication - teach them what you want, don’t just punish what you don't want.
+If you want them to stop jumping, teach them an incompatible behaviour like sit-for-attention.
+If you want them to stop pulling, teach loose-lead walking.

 Consistency - the behaviour-consequence relationship needs to be reliable.
 If pulling sometimes works and sometimes doesn't, the dog learns to keep trying.
 Be predictable.

 Management - set them up to succeed.
-Can't teach loose-lead walking if they're overstimulated - tire them out first.
-Can't proof recall if the distraction is too high - build in easier environments first.
+You can't teach loose-lead walking if they're overstimulated - let them release some energy when they’re excited at the beginning of the walk before beginning training.
+You can't proof recall if the distraction is too high - train in easier environments first.

-Positive reinforcement - reward what you want, the behaviour increases.
-It's not permissive, it's mechanical.
+Positive reinforcement - if reward what you want, the behaviour increases.
 Use consequences that build behaviours instead of suppressing them.
+The scientific evidence shows it's more effective than dominance-based methods.

 You're not in a power struggle with your dog.
-You're teaching a different species to function in a human world using consequences that work with their learning process, not against it.
+You're teaching a different species to function in a human world using consequences that work with how they actually learn.

 The "pack leader" framework survives because it's simple and it flatters us - we're leaders, they're followers, we must be strong or they'll take advantage.
 It turns every interaction into a status test we must win.

-Reality is less dramatic: dogs learn through consequences.
-They're not evaluating your leadership credentials.
-They're figuring out what behaviours get reinforced and what behaviours don't.
+The reality is much less dramatic: dogs learn through consequences.
+They're not evaluating your leadership credentials, they're figuring out what behaviours get reinforced and what behaviours don't.

 Your dog doesn't need a pack leader.
 They need clear information about what works and what doesn't.
+I teach this from day one in my puppy training programmes.
 No door rituals, no furniture rules, no alpha rolls required.